 Orlistat (Xenical): reduces the absorption of fat in the gut.

 Phentermine- is the most prescribed anti-obesity medication.
-It is a sympathomimetic amine and suppresses appetite and may have other metabolic effects.
+It is a stimulant medication and suppresses appetite and may have other metabolic effects.
 It also can help with food cravings.

 Qysmia- a combination medication of Topiramate and Phentermine.
 Qysmia can help decrease appetite and food cravings.
 It may also change the taste of some foods making it easier to comply with dietary changes.